nikic/nikic.github.com/_posts/2023-10-22-How-to-reduce-LLVM-crashes.markdown

 This will consider any input that runs for 10 seconds as interesting.
 Of course, this means that reduction is quite slow, and you may have to keep this running in the background for a few hours.

 Additionally, this reduction approach has the tendency to give you a reduction that takes exactly 10 seconds to run.
-This is somewhat unavoidable if the original issue is not an actual infinite loop, but rather "just" strongly super-linar complexity.
+This is somewhat unavoidable if the original issue is not an actual infinite loop, but rather "just" strongly super-linear complexity.
 This may or may not be helpful.

 ## Cheatsheet of useful options and tools